vojvodicn23/http-handler/README.md

 - loadingSetter?: (loading: boolean) => void
 Function to set the loading state (e.g., this.loading = loading).

+- fallbackValue?: any
+Value that will be returned in case of error.

 - errorHandler?: (error: HttpErrorResponse) => void
 Optional function to handle errors (e.g., console.error(error)).